No-bid tornado cleanup contract in Graves County sparks squabble - NewsBreak

 Graves County Judge Executive Jesse Perry and Mayfield Mayor Kathy Stewart O’Nan didn’t respond to requests for comment.

-As of January 6, the corps reported just more than 2% of the some 2 million cubic yards of debris had been cleared from Graves County .
+As of January 5, the corps reported less than 2% of the some 2 million cubic yards of debris had been cleared from Graves County .

 Feds say no-bid justified